Cody Lambert: Early and personal life

 Cody Lambert is the son of racehorse trainer Cliff Lambert, who was the first jockey to win the All American Futurity at Ruidoso Downs aboard Galobar in 1959.
 Cody has three siblings, brothers Chuck and Casey Lambert, the latter a successful racehorse jockey, and sister Cheyann.
 Cody lives in Bowie, Texas, on a ranch with his wife, Leanne, and their horses and dogs.

 Contestant career

-Cody Lambert, Lane Frost, Ty Murray, Jim Sharp, and Tuff Hedeman frequently rode the rodeo circuit together and were known as the "Wolfpack" during that time.
+Lambert competed in the Professional Rodeo Cowboys Association (PRCA).
+He, Lane Frost, Tuff Hedeman, Jim Sharp, and Ty Murray frequently rode the rodeo circuit together and were known as the "Wolfpack" during that time.

+Lambert qualified for the PRCA's championship event, the National Finals Rodeo (NFR), 10 times - seven in bull riding (1985-86, 1988-89, 1991-93) and three in saddle bronc (1981, 1990-91), and also qualified for the PBR World Finals three times (1994-96).
+1991 was the only year in which he qualified for the NFR in two events simultaneously.

+Lambert also competed in the Bull Riders Only (BRO) circuit.

+In April 1992, he was one of the 21 co-founders of the Professional Bull Riders (PBR).

-Lambert retired from bull riding at the end of the 1996 PBR World Finals.
-While an active rider and also when retired, he served as the PBR’s vice president.
-When retired as a contestant, he also served as a PBR bull riding judge, and as the PBR’s livestock director.
+Lambert won the PBR's inaugural event, the Tuff Hedeman Challenge in Fort Worth, Texas, in April 1993.
+He officially retired from bull riding at the end of the 1996 PBR World Finals.
+While an active rider and also when retired, he served as the PBR's vice president.
+When retired as a contestant, he also served as a PBR bull riding judge, and as the PBR's livestock director.